 Shoes or sandals are required at all times on land or when walking in the water.
-Most participant find closed-toe sandals or water shoes to be comfortable and well-suited for your adventure.
-On the sailing vessels, you will essentially be participating in a barefoot cruise unless the weather and sea conditions dictate a need for shoes for protection.
-Do not bring black-soled shoes if you are participating in the sailing program because they will mark the deck of the boats.
+Most participants find closed-toe sandals or water shoes to be comfortable and well-suited for your adventure.

-Summer temperatures vary from 75° to 95°F night and day with high humidity, light breezes and occasional rain squalls.
+Summer temperatures vary from 75° to 100°F night and day with high humidity, light breezes and occasional rain squalls.
 Concerns are to dress cool, have rain protection and sun protection.
 You will find yourself primarily dressed in t-shirts and swimsuits.